The Ring of Tooting

 Eileen and I spent the night in the double bed and she cuddled close to me, showing no sign of rejection.
 The next morning she asked me to collect her things.

 "I don't want to go in there any more," she said.
 I didn't feel much like it either but collected her clothes.
 She went back home to her parents, leaving me feeling destitute.

 That night, still feeling damned scared by what had happened, I decided to remain in the flat on my own and challenge anything that occurred.
 I knew that I had to exert my strength over whatever had taken place if I was to overcome it.
 I just felt it had to be done.

 As the night set in I began feeling alone, vulnerable and scared.
 Keeping the light on I sat cross-legged on the bed and waited and watched.
 Nothing happened.
 Several hours later and still feeling uneasy but now just too tired, I crawled into bed for a fitful few hours of sleep.

 I didn't see Eileen again for some time.
 Her brother Ronny told me she was well but was scared by what had happened.
 I tried to explain the whole episode to him and he listened carefully to what I said, not dismissing it.
 He knew me better.

 A few days later I decided to go and see some old friends near Wigan and Eileen said she'd come with me.
-Les, a friend of Ronny, wanted to use the flat while I was away and I'd left him the key.
+Les, a friend of Ronny, wanted to use the flat for a date while I was away and I'd left him the key.
 When I returned with Eileen we were both in for another surprise.